sarmadahmad8/ML-and-DeepLearning-Projects-for-Beginners/README.md

   4.Hold only Index finger up again to move mouse and repeat.

   5. Press q on your keboard to stop the program.

+  PAINTER:

+  1. Run program.

+  2. Hold both Index and Middle finger up for tool selection

+  3. Go to the tool area on the webcam feed to select the item.

+  4. Hold only Index finger up to start painting.

+  5. Hold both Index and Middle finger up to select different tool.

+  6. Repeat

+  7. Press q on your keyboard to save the Canvas as image

 # 2. Amazon-Reviews-Sentiment-Analysis-using-NLP-and-DeepLearning